CarXTechnologies/dro-map-uploader/README.md

 - **Errors** stop the build.
 Fix them all — they are shown together on purpose, so you do not discover them one rebuild at a time.
-- **Warnings** do not stop anything, but each one means something you authored will not reach players.
+- **Warnings** do not stop anything, and describe skipped content or other issues worth reviewing.

 What is checked: